Haletran/ft-transcendence_template/README.md

 - `SQLlite` for the database
 - `Docker` for containerization
 - `Docker Compose` for orchestration
-- `TypeScript` for type safety (both frontend and backend, might need to setup tRPC)
+- `TypeScript` for type safety (both frontend and backend)
 - HOT reloading for development
 - API wrapper for the backend (in api.js file on frontend)
 - `TailwindCSS` for styling
+- `Zod` for schema validation (setup in the backend but you should setup in the frontend too)

 ## Documentation